kibagateaux/Peace-Resources/Contributing.md

 Simply find the page you want to edit on our [Github repository](https://github.com/kibagateaux/Peace-Resources/).
 The file name is the last part of the website you want to change e.g. https://kibagateaux.github.io/Peace-Resources/[FILE_NAME].md
 On the Github page press the pencil on the top right and get to typin'!
 When you are done scroll down to the bottome of the page.
-Click "Create Pull Request" and write a brief description of what you changed and why.
+Click "Propose File Change" and write a brief description of what you changed and why.
 Congratz!
 You are officially an open source contributor and peace accelerator

 ### Features